 To promote the health and safety of our guests, homeowners, and teams, we’re taking the following actions as part of our Premium Clean program.

 We’ve introduced an additional disinfection step to our cleaning process, and we’ve increased the time our housekeepers spend caring for each Vacasa home.

 If an employee shows signs of illness, or reports coming into contact with someone who is suspected of having COVID-19, they will not be allowed to work.

 Maintenance requests from guests during their stay are being evaluated based on the urgency of the need.
 Non-emergency maintenance items will be addressed after check-out.
-For anything that requires immediate attention during a stay, guests will be asked to leave the home or remain in a different room from the employee, and the employee will wear a mask and gloves while in the home.
+For anything that requires immediate attention during a stay, guests will be asked to leave the home or remain in a different room from the employee.

 To maximize ventilation and air out the home, our housekeeping staff will turn on ceiling fans and/or open windows while cleaning.
 They will then close and lock all windows before leaving the property.